justajeffy/arsenalsuite/cpp/lib/sip/sphinx/introduction.rst

 - automatic conversion between standard Python and C/C++ data types

 - overloading of functions and methods with different argument signatures

+- support for Python's keyword argument syntax

+- support for both explicitly specified and automatically generated docstrings

 - access to a C++ class's protected methods